 Most adrenaline junkies, however, simply seek enough excitement to keep life interesting.
 In any given situation, they look for newness and excitement.
 For some, the need for adrenaline can even influence their career choice.

-If you have a penchant for action, you may find that one of the following seven careers are a perfect fit to fulfill your needs.
+If you have a penchant for action, you may find that one of the following seven careers are a perfect fit to fulfil your needs.

 For some healthcare professionals, it’s imperative to work the front lines where split-second decisions can mean the difference between life and death.
 Every day, nurses save lives.
 In emergency rooms across the nation, there’s a high likelihood that someone is fighting for survival.